 Commodity Programs: The 2018 Farm Bill reauthorized and strengthened crop commodity programs such as the Agriculture Risk Coverage and Price Loss Coverage.
 These important programs provide our farmers the certainty they need when securing operating loans and the security in times of low prices and poor harvests.
 Our growers need an appropriate safety net to ensure that American agriculture will remain the most abundant and safest food supply in the world.

-Rural Broadband: As I speak with farmers and rural constituents in the 8th District, one of the biggest concerns discussed is access to rural broadband.
+Rural Broadband: As I speak with farmers and rural constituents in our community, one of the biggest concerns discussed is access to rural broadband.
 The 2018 Farm Bill made substantial improvements giving UDSA the authority to make grants to bring broadband access and higher speeds to rural America.

 Supplemental Nutrition Assistance Policy